 Under the Company's constitution, each director may be paid remuneration for ordinary services performed as a director.
-However, Maximilian Walsh, Daryl Dixon, Alan Dixon, Christopher Brown and Alexander MacLachlan have agreed not to be paid any remuneration for the services they perform as directors.
+However, Maximilian Walsh, Daryl Dixon, Alan Dixon, Christopher Brown and Alexander MacLachlan have agreed not to be paid any remuneration for the services they perform as directors of the Company.
+Maximilian Walsh and Alexander MacLachlan are also directors of the Manager.
 Aside from the directors there are no other key management personnel.